When sampling works in data-driven control: Informativity for stabilization in continuous time: Scalar system with square Lipschitz noise

 Any system, given in terms of state and input matrices $(a,b)$, is compatible with the measurements if and only if $(a,b) \in \calZ(N_{\textup{cont}}(1))\cap \calM_{x,u}^{16}$, where $N_{\textup{cont}}(1)$ is given in \eqref{eq:N noise}.
 Calculating the relevant integrals yields

 Now, note that for $P=\tfrac{1}{2}>0$, $K=2$, and $\beta =\frac{1}{10}$, the LMI~\eqref{eq:LMI stab} holds.
 Using Theorem~\ref{thm:cont stab}, this allows us to conclude that the data $(x,u)$ is informative for quadratic stabilization.
-Indeed, the true, measured system is indeed stabilized by the feedback gain $K=2$.
+Indeed, the true, measured system is stabilized by $K=2$.

 Next, we turn our attention to sampling the data.
 We take $\delta$ equal to $2^{-i}$, for $i=1,\ldots 6$, and show the corresponding matrices $N_\delta(1)$ in~\eqref{eq:N matrices example}.